 The communication divide between marketing and sales is no secret.
 We all know it’s there.
 We all know it impacts revenue.
 We’re all sick of hearing about it.
 So why do so few businesses actually do anything to address it?
-Let’s pull our heads out of the sand and look at a few ways marketers can start talking like salespeople (including success stories).
+Let’s pull our heads out of the sand.
+Let’s take a look at a few ways marketers can start talking like salespeople (including success stories).

-And it doesn’t stop there.
-Sales leaders are also about 18% less likely than marketing leaders to see marketing as a key driver of business growth and buyer acquisition.
+It doesn’t stop there.
+Secondly, sales leaders are about 18% less likely than marketing leaders to see marketing as a key driver of business growth and buyer acquisition.

-In a perfect world, marketing and sales should be aligned as this dream revenue-generating machine, but the two functions are so out of sync that they’re aiming for completely different goals and viewing their businesses under widely different lenses.
+In a perfect world, marketing and sales should be aligned as this dream revenue-generating machine.
+However, the two functions are so out of sync that they’re aiming for completely different goals.
+Sales and marketing view their businesses under widely different lenses.

 One of the best ways to understand sales is to sit in on their internal meetings.
 This is where you’ll hear the team’s priorities, objectives, and the scope of their activities.

 If someone from marketing attends the weekly sales meeting, they’ll begin to understand how salespeople talk and what they talk about.
-This will allow them to understand the intimate mechanics of what the internal sales process looks like.
+As a result, they will begin to understand the intimate mechanics of what the internal sales process looks like.